novnc/noVNC/docs/API.md

     movement) should be prevented from being sent to the server.
     Disabled by default.

+`remoteCursor`
+  - Is a `boolean` indicating if the cursor should be drawn on the server.
+    Usually the cursor is drawn on the client because it provides a more responsive user experience.
+However in certain situations, for example in conjuction with `viewOnly` it might be desirable to render the mouse cursor on the server.
+    Disabled by default.

 `focusOnClick`
   - Is a `boolean` indicating if keyboard focus should automatically be moved to the remote session when a `mousedown` or `touchstart`